charmoniumQ/thesis/prelim_text/README.md

 ![Survival curve analysis of workflows](SurvivalCurveUpdated.png){#fig:survival width=50%}

-When the workflows failed, we classified the crash reason [@tbl:wf-failures].
+When the workflows failed, we classified the crash reason (@tbl:wf-failures).
-The most common kind of crash is simply a missing input.
+The most common reason is simply a missing input.
 The workflow manager could not help in this case, because the missing input is not an internal node, but a top-level node, where the workflow manager would read a file from the outside system.
 Provenance tracing could help automatically upload inputs that a workflow needs to run.